Leslie-N-Cook/CMake/lecture-03/make_lib2/README.md

 ### Build the independent library 'Name' to be used in the Student application

-The purpose of this project is to build a library indepedently of the application.
-The Student app does not have access to the sources in the library.
+The purpose of this project is to build a library indepedently of an application.
+The application 'Student' does not have access to the sources in the library 'Name'.

 - First build the Library 'Name' and install it.
 Then build the Student application from the source.
 Only include header files and link it to the library.